monadicstack/respond/README.md

 # Respond

-This package reduces the verbosity associated with responding to HTTP requests when using standard `net/http` handlers.
+This package reduces the verbosity associated with responding to HTTP requests when using standard `net/http` handlers (with a bent towards JSON based REST APIs).
 Most HTTP handling examples using the standard library tend to be 25% handling logic and 75% dealing with data marshaling, header management, status code updates, etc. Respond tries to flip that ratio so more of your code is business